Press Council of Ireland: Member publications

 The Press Council of Ireland counts all of Ireland’s major national newspapers among its members, including The Irish Times, The Irish Independent, The Irish Examiner and Sunday Business Post, as well as tabloids such as The Irish Sun and Irish Mirror.
-In the 2010s and 2020s, digital publications like The Ditch and Gript have joined, reflecting its broad inclusion of online media.
+In the 2010s and 2020s, digital publications such as The Ditch and The Journal joined, reflecting its inclusion of online media.
 The council also encompasses numerous regional titles as well as magazines such as Village and GCN.